sid-unizar/CIDER-LM/README.md

 - Execute command: `mvn clean install -Djava.net.preferIPv4Stack=true`
 - Python, Java and Maven are installed in a container
 - Dependencies are installed (see `pom.xml`)
-- `-D` option is recommended to avoid network failures in the do
+- `-D` option is recommended to avoid network failures in the download.

 ## License

 CIDER-LM is developed by the SID group (University of Zaragoza).

- This program is free software: you can redistribute it and/or modify
-    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

- This program is distributed in the hope that it will be useful,
-    but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

- You should have received a copy of the GNU General Public License
-    along with this program.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see [http://www.gnu.org/licenses/].